BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 ![extra](/assets/images/dagapeyeff/dictionary_extra.png)
 Okay, I literally have to stop spending money on ebay.
 Maybe I can convince my wife they're for decoration in the living room as "Vintage" books?
 Blue matches the uh...wall...paint?

-So hypotethically, even if I bought this $100 dictionary...what would I find?
-Words, pressuabmly.
+So hypothetically, even if I bought this $100 dictionary...what would I find?
+Words, presumably.
 However, I have no intention of counting nearly 100,000 words by hand.

  Maybe we can do what Mr. Mansfield did and use some statistics.
 If there are ~100k words in the book, and I was to go to word 92000, where would be be in the Alphabet?
 X?
 Y?
 Z?